Login

 Cost

 One of the first things you’ll notice when comparing pure vs. imitation vanilla extract is the steep price difference.
-Pure vanilla comes at a much higher price point than imitation vanilla.
-This is because the harvesting of vanilla from vanilla orchids is highly labor-intensive and largely done by hand, which leads to those exorbitant prices.
-This means that imitation vanilla tends to be much cheaper and much more readily available than pure vanilla extract.
-In fact, it’s estimated that up to 99% of vanilla products out there are actually imitation, not pure vanilla!
+Pure vanilla is significantly more expensive due to the labor-intensive and mostly hand-done harvesting process of vanilla orchids.
+This makes imitation vanilla cheaper and more readily available.
+It’s estimated that up to 99% of vanilla products on the market are imitation rather than pure vanilla.

 Processing